SpinGo/op-rabbit/README.md

 Source(subscription.consumer).
   to(Sink.foreach {
-    case (p, work) =>
+    case (ackPromise, work) =>
       doWork(work)
-      p.sucess() // fulfilling the promise causes the message to be acknowledge and removed from the queue })
+      ackPromise.success() // fulfilling the promise causes the message to be acknowledge and removed from the queue })
   .run
 ```